When To Start With Spectral Analysis

 For fifties and beyond: evolution.

-Ray Color Analysis meets you where you are.
+Ray Spectral Analysis meets you where you are.

 But the value compounds when you begin at a point of stability and self-awareness—particularly from 30 onward.